Let's know about the UNESCO world heritage sites of Nepal:

 It is believed that the stupa was built during the 5th century.

-Boudhna also offer the beautiful night views
+Boudhna also offers beautiful night views

 Swayambhunath

-A beautiful ancient religious complex standing at a top of a hill in the Kathmandu valley, in the west of the Kathmandu city. this stupa is probably the most scared among the Buddhist pilgrimage sites.
-The sites are consists of a stupa, a variety of the shrines and the temples, which are preserved from theLicchavi periods.
-You will also see the Tibetan monasteries, museum and library which is recently added.
+A beautiful ancient religious complex standing at the top of a hill in the Kathmandu valley, in the west of the Kathmandu city.
+This stupa is probably the most sacred among the Buddhist pilgrimage sites.
+The sites consist of a stupa, a variety of shrines, and temples, which are preserved from the Licchavi periods.
+You will also see the Tibetan monasteries, museum, and library which were recently added.

-Swyombhunath Temple is also well known as the "Monkey Temples" cause you will see many monkeys around the stupa, temples, trees and nearby.
+Swyombhunath Temple is also well known as the "Monkey Temples" cause you will see many monkeys around the stupa, temples, trees, and nearby.

 Kathmandu Durbar Square

 Kathmandu Durbar Square is one of the three Durbar Square in the Kathmandu Valley which is listed in the UNESCO world heritage sites.
 Kathmandu Durbar Square is also well known as Basantapur Durbar Square.
-Kathmandu Durbar Square is surrounded by the spectacular architecture and vividly showcase the skills of the Newari artists as well as the craftsmen over several centuries.
+Kathmandu Durbar Square is surrounded by spectacular architecture and vividly showcases the skills of the Newari artists as well as the craftsmen over several centuries.

-Going back to the history, the Kathmandu Durbar Square was the palaces of the Malla and Shah kings who ruled the city over.
+Going back to history, the Kathmandu Durbar Square was the palace of the Malla and Shah kings who ruled the city over.
 Along with these places, you will also see the square surrounds quadrangles, revealing courtyards and the temples known as Hanuman Dhoka Durbar Square- a name derived from the statue of the hanuman-the monkey devotee of Lord Ram, which is at the entrance of the palace.

 The Living Goddess

 It is believed that worshipping of the young girls (believed to be the goddess) represents the worship of the divine consciousness spread all over the creation.
-While the worship of an idol represents the worship and recognition of supreme through inanimate materials, worship of the human represents the veneration and recognition of the same supreme in the conscious beings.
+While the worship of an idol represents the worship and recognition of the supreme through inanimate materials, the worship of the human represents the veneration and recognition of the same supreme in conscious beings.

 The goddess is said to have declared that she resides in all the female living beings in this universe.
 But while worshipping a goddess, only a young girl is chosen over a mature woman because of their inherent purity and chastity.

-You can see the Kumari Tradition is only followed in some cities in Nepal like Kathmandu, Lalitpur, Bhaktapur, Sankhu and Bungamati.
+You can see the Kumari Tradition is only followed in some cities in Nepal like Kathmandu, Lalitpur, Bhaktapur, Sankhu, and Bungamati.

 Sagarmatha National Park

-Exploring here is really worthy.
+Exploring here is worthwhile.

 Chitwan National Park